motawy/portfolio-gatsby/content/hero/index.md

   - "a Motorcycles lover"
   - "a Boxing Enthusiast"
 heroContactButton: "Contact me"
-heroShortBio: "I'm a software engineer based in Melbourne, AU specializing in building  websites and applications."
+heroShortBio: "I'm a software engineer based in Brisbane, AU specializing in building  websites and applications."
 ---